Shop Samsung Smart Refrigerators & Fridge Efficient Choices

 2. Check the compressor for unusual noises or excessive heating.

-3. Check the evaporator fan that is inside the freezer compartment and may be defective.
+3. Check the evaporator fan inside the freezer compartment; and may be defective, which can affect the cooling of your mini-fridges.

-A little frost is normal, but a freezer full of ice or with frost on the walls is a surefire trouble sign.
+A slight frost is expected, but a freezer full of ice or frost on the walls is a surefire trouble sign.

 Possible Causes: